Casey-Summers/CP3402_Weekly_Learning_Journals/Learning_Journal_07.md

 I also experimented with **capturing user input** using `$_POST` and learned how to **sanitise it** to prevent security issues; an insight I noted as a must-have in a secure production environment.
 Loops (`for`, `while`, `foreach`) helped **automate content**, which is vital for scalable web apps.

 A fun insight was learning how to integrate **JavaScript with PHP** to dynamically fetch new content (random facts).
-I gained the insight that you can have languages talk through eachother, such as when you echo raw HTML/Javascript or even take it one step further and have an echo of raw HTML that contains and in-line style.
+I gained the insight that you can have languages 'talk through each other', such as when you echo raw HTML/Javascript or even take it one step further and have an echo of raw HTML that contains and in-line style.
 Something like:
 ```php
 <?php
 echo "<h2 style='text-align: center;'>Home Page</h2>";